Local historian Ludwig Leisentritt looks back on old times;

 Published LANDKREIS HASSBERGE July 3, 2020 Translated by Gerard Toenjes

 An old drawing by the former mayor of Zeil, Rudolf Winkler, of the "Alte Freyung," as the Göller building is called.
 This was drawn before the 1920 addition of the Göllersaal.
-The house Brauerei Göller today includes two buildings: one from the 16th Century and one built in 1920.
+Brauerei Göller today includes two buildings: one from the 16th Century and one built in 1920.